Azure/iot-operations-sdks/doc/dev/generated/MetlSpec.md

 | source-index | drive | no | integer or null |  | 0 | An arbitrary numeric value used to identify the TelemetrySender that sent the telemetry; null omits source ID in header. |
 | packet-index | match | no | integer |  |  | An arbitrary numeric value used to identify the packet ID in the message. |

-Values for `sender-index` and `packet-index` are arbitrary numbers that will be given replacement values by the test engine.
+Values for `source-index` and `packet-index` are arbitrary numbers that will be given replacement values by the test engine.
 The index values can be used in multiple actions and in the epilogue, and each value will maintain a consistent replacement for the entirety of the test.

 ## TelemetrySender test suite